-The following table presents the Company's liabilities related to the Gold and Silver Stream Agreements as of December 31, 2021 and 2020:
+The following table presents the Company's liabilities related to the Gold and Silver Stream Agreements as of December 31, 2022 and 2021:

-Decem As of December 31, 2021 of oer 31, 19
+As of As of

+December 31, 2022

-sands) ,
+(in thou sands)

-Liability related to the Gold Stream Agreement \$ 20,364 \$ -
+Liability related to the Gold Stream Agreement \$ 20,881 \$ 20,364

-Liability related to the Silver Stream Agreement 22,196 -
+Liability related to the Silver Stream Agreement 22,585 22,196

-Total liability \$ 42,560 \$ -
+Total liability \$ 43,466 \$ 42,560

-Periodic interest expense will be incurred based on an implied interest rate.
+Periodic interest expense incurred based on an implied interest rate.
 The implied interest rate is determined based on the timing and probability of future production and an 8% discount rate.
-Interest expense will be recorded to the Consolidated Statements of Operations and the gold and silver stream agreement liability on the Consolidated Balance Sheet.
+Interest expense is recorded to the Consolidated Statements of Operations and the gold and silver stream agreement liability on the Consolidated Balance Sheet.